J.

 are used in making potpourri, perfumes and tea.
 Use fresh or dry for tea and

 seasoning.
+The tea has been shown to increase cognition in the elderly.
 Germinates in 1 - 2 weeks.

 MELOTHRIA (me-lo-THREE-a)